khaled-11/job-finder-bot/README.md

     ]}
     action = null;
     state = await callSendAPI(sender_psid, response, action);
-    // Update the current limit tp use with the next button updateLimit(sender_psid,1)
+    // Update the current limit to use with the next button updateLimit(sender_psid,1)
 }